-Lemon Orzo Pasta Salad is an EASY and CHEAP pasta salad side dish to make when you need one quickly.
+Lemon Orzo Salad is an EASY and CHEAP pasta salad side dish to make when you need one quickly.
 It’s lemony, light to eat for those hot summer days.
 Plus, it’s great to serve as a vegetarian side dish.
-6 ingredients, ready in 30 min and vegetarian/vegan.
+6 ingredients, ready in 30 min.
+Vegan

 Going to a potluck?
 Need a to bring a side dish?
-This is perfect when you’re in a pinch and need something FAST without spending a lot on ingredients.
+It’s a perfect dish to make when you’re in a pinch and need something FAST without spending a lot on ingredients.
 Because this simple dish only has 6, easy-to-find ingredients!
 It also will appease those with vegan or vegetarian dietary restrictions.
 So, that’s another win!

 Is orzo eaten hot or cold?